Geometrical effects on the downstream conductance in quantum-Hall--superconductor hybrid systems: Introduction

 {Here we explore a different aspect that has not been addressed before: the role of the geometry.
-Namely the downstream conductance does not probe only the properties of the QH-SC interface, but also the scattering properties at the point where this interface meets the QH-vacuum interface.
+Namely, the downstream conductance does not probe only the properties of the QH-SC interface, but also the scattering properties at the point where this interface meets the QH-vacuum interface.
 We find that these scattering probabilities strongly depend on the geometry of the contact region.
 In particular, a pronounced dependence of the angle between the QH-vacuum interface and the QH-SC interface is observed.
-Interestingly this opens the possibility of creating asymmetric structures, where these angles are different on the two sides of the superconductor, that may display an enhanced overall electron-hole conversion probability.
-This may even lead to a situation where the downstream conductance becomes negative on average. }
+Interestingly, this opens the possibility of creating asymmetric structures, where the angles are different on the two sides of the superconductor, that may display an enhanced overall electron-hole conversion probability.
+This may even lead to a situation where the downstream conductance becomes negative on average.}

-{Note that to study the effect of geometry, a full twodimensional description of the system is necessary -- simple onedimensional models commonly used in the literature are not sufficient.
-Some aspects may be captured by using a generalized onedimensional model, though there is no obvious way to determine its parameters.}
+{Note that to study the effect of geometry, a full two-dimensional description of the system is necessary -- simple one-dimensional models commonly used in the literature are not sufficient.
+Some aspects may be captured by using a generalized one-dimensional model, though there is no obvious way to determine its parameters.}

 {The paper is organized as follows.
-In Sec. \ref{sec: system and conductance formula}, we present the system and the downstream conductance formula based on edge state transport, whose parameters have to be computed.
-To do so, we first use a twodimensional model in Sec.~\ref{sec: 2D model}.
+In Sec.~\ref{sec: system and conductance formula}, we present the system and the downstream conductance formula based on edge state transport whose parameters have to be computed.
+To do so, we first use a two-dimensional model in Sec.~\ref{sec: 2D model}.
 In particular, we start by studying a continuous model in Sec.~\ref{ssec:2Dc} that allows one to determine the properties of the edge states at an infinitely long interface.
 We then use a tight-binding model in Sec.~\ref{sec: tight-binding simulations} to obtain the scattering probabilities at the points where two different interfaces, i.e., QH-vacuum and QH-SC, meet.
 With these two ingredients, we have all that is needed to compute the downstream conductance.
-In Sec.~\ref{sec: 1D model}, we address the question whether the prior results may be obtained from an effective onedimensional model.
-Further considerations on the role of additional non-chiral edge states and the effects of temperature can be found in Sec.~\ref{sec: limits of 1D model}, before we conclude in Sec.~\ref{sec: conclusion}.
+In Sec.~\ref{sec: 1D model}, we address the question whether the prior results may be obtained from an effective one-dimensional model.
+Further considerations on the role of additional nonchiral edge states and the effects of temperature can be found in Sec.~\ref{sec: limits of 1D model}, before we conclude in Sec.~\ref{sec: conclusion}.
 Some details were relegated to the appendices.}